raspberrypilearning/astro-pi-mission-zero/en/step_8.md

 --- task ---

 Press the **Submit** button to enter your code.
-Your teacher will get an email to confirm your entry.
+Your teacher or mentor will get an email to confirm your entry.

 --- /task ---